khanumarf004/khanumarf004/README.md

 ---

 ## 🎉 Fun Facts
-- I once played in a local football tournament and scored the winning goal!
+- I played in a college football tournament, scored the winning goal, and was the captain of my team!
 - I enjoy experimenting with new coding techniques and tools in my spare time.

 ---